Florida city hopes manatees fill void left by retired nuclear plant

 About 600 people could lose their jobs once the plant is eventually retired, but there will be plenty of work for at least the next five to seven years, said Ivey.
 The plant would then transition into a "mothballed-type status" for another 20 to 25 years.

-The Kings Bay manatee refuge, located about 80 miles north of Tampa, lies about 8 miles south of the nuclear plant complex.
+The Kings Bay manatee refuge, located about 80 miles (129 km) north of Tampa, lies about 8 miles (13 kilometers) south of the nuclear plant complex.

 The dozens of natural freshwater springs in the bay area are home to hundreds of manatees during winter months as the herbivorous marine mammals escape the chilly waters of the Gulf of Mexico for the 72-degree Fahrenheit warmth of the brackish sanctuary.